ocean-tracking-network/node-manager-training/_episodes/04_workflow_gitlab_dbeaver.md

 This section will have an editable form.
 If it is a new file, all fields will be blank.
 If it is an existing file, the previously-entered information will display.
 You may now edit the information, pressing the blue button when you are finished to save your results.

 - Conn Name: this is customizable - what is the name of this connection?
-- Host: this will be something like `matos.asascience.com` for your DB, but is likely just an IP address for our Node Training DB.
+- Host: this will be something like `matos.asascience.com` for your DB, but is likely just an IP address for our Node Training DB `129.173.48.161`
 - Port: this is specified in your `.auth` file and will be four digits.
+Use `5432`
 - DB Name: this will be your database name, something like `ucd_db`.
 For training, it will be `node_training`.
 - User/Password: your personal username and password, as found on your `.auth` file.